manishkatyan/strapi-stripe/README.md

 ## Embed code

-Once Product creates, click on Embed Code,It gives all the necessary Code to embed On Your Front-End Application.
+Once you add a product, click on the Embed Code.
+You would see a popup with the easy-to-follow steps to embed the payment button on your Stripe frontend application.

-- Embed Script tag to Your Produuct page,Payment Success page,Payment failure page.
+- Embed the Script tag to Your Product page, Payment Success page and Payment failure page.
-- Embed Payment Button Code in your Product page.
+- Embed the Payment button Code on your Product page.

 <br/>

 ## Stripe Payment

-Once you Embed code to your front-end application, its ready to accept the payments from Stripe.
+After you Embed the Payment button code to your Stripe frontend application, you are ready to accept online payments.

 <br/><br/>
 <img style="width: 100%; height: auto;" src="https://higheredlab.com/wp-content/uploads/strapi-stripe_payment.gif" alt="strapi-stripe-payment" />
 <br/><br/>